A vacuum test can tell you more than you think.

-Each has a characteristic effect on A and you judge their performance by watching variations from normal.
-It is important to judge engine performance by the general location and action of the needle on a vacuum gauge, rather than just by a vacuum reading.
+So, Each has a characteristic effect on vacuum and you judge their performance by watching variations from normal.
+Also, It is important to judge engine performance by the general location and action of the needle on a vacuum gauge.
+Not by just a vacuum reading.

 |Engine Speed||Reading||Indication of Engine Condition|